BobbydpStrange/Telemetry-Final/Automated_Releases.md

 ## __Steps__
 1. __Add your workflow file__
-     - In file view on Visual Sudio if you go to file view in solution explorer you will see a .github folder.
+     - In file view on Visual Studio if you go to file view in solution explorer you will see a .github folder.
 Inside this folder are the workflows that you'll make or have.
 From here you can add the yml file and add in the text.

      ![catch and handle request](images/Automated_1.png)

 2. __Name the workflow and have it run on tags__
      - Name speifies the name of that section that will show up on GitHub.
 These can be named anything as long as you know and understand what it is and does.
      - On push will always start the file and specify that what is to come next will happen whenever the project is pushed.
-For instance in the following image we are specifying when ever pushed on the master branch or a version tag is made with the same format.
+For instance, in the following image we are specifying when ever pushed on the master branch or a version tag is made with the same format this file will run.

      ![catch and handle request](images/Automated_2.png)
      - You will also want to make sure to add the environment.

      ![catch and handle request](images/Automated_3.png)
 3. __Add the jobs you want to do__
-     - text
+     - Jobs are the tasks the file will do.
+For instance, the first job in this image is build and runs on ubuntu-latest.
+This job has specific steps that we have given it to do.
+When the file runs the system will go through each item in a job and if there is any exception or error that happends on the steps the job will fail.
+Just because a job fails however doesn't meant that the whole workflow has failed unless everything depends on that one job.

      ![catch and handle request](images/Automated_4.png)
      - If another job needs another one it will need the `needs:` header along with the name of that job.
 For instance this image is referencing *line 15* in the previous image.